balupeddireddy08/FastAPI-for-AI-Projects/06-async/README.md

     ```

 4.  **Open the demo page:**
     Visit **[http://localhost:8000](http://localhost:8000)** in your browser.
-This page demonstrates the live streaming and WebSocket features.
+This page demonstrates all five async features with an interactive UI.

+## 🌟 Enhanced UI Features

+The demo UI has been improved with the following features:

+1. **Restaurant Selection** - Choose from multiple restaurants to see their details using async API calls
+2. **Dynamic Menu Items** - Menu items change based on the selected restaurant
+3. **Concurrent API Calls** - Load full restaurant details (menu and reviews) with parallel requests
+4. **Interactive Chat** - Support for multiple users with customizable usernames and colors
+5. **Real-time Order Tracking** - Place orders and watch their status update in real time

 ---

 ## 💻 Exploring the Features with Analogies

 All features are explained with detailed, line-by-line comments in `main.py`.
+The web interface has been enhanced to provide a more interactive and comprehensive demonstration of all five async features.
 Here's a quick guide with the analogies.

 ### 1. Basic Async Endpoint: The Skilled Waiter
 -   **Analogy**: A normal waiter takes an order, goes to the kitchen, and waits.
 An `async` waiter takes the order, gives it to the kitchen, and immediately serves other tables while the food cooks.
 This is far more efficient.